stevavoliajvar/stop_cloudflare/PEOPLE.md

+"captchas makes it so I can't visit some sites now.
+Verify I am human but it doesn't refresh / forward to the site I'm visiting as expected.
+Manual refresh brings captcha again, often with none of what they are asking you to click on.
+Refresh on some sites work" ([matrixglitch1](https://twitter.com/MatrixGlitch1/status/1290753303765286913))

+"Question why do I always have to click umbrellas on cloudflare but Shopify hasn’t made captcha a standard in there api -- ?" ([la3life](https://twitter.com/La3Life/status/1290264301458976770))

+"i'm experiencing the same.
+Patreon is unbearably slow, and then Cloudflare error messages.
+Please fix!
+Thanks!" ([retrosfxsports](https://twitter.com/retroSFXsports/status/1291756666686504961))

+"the error its showing me is some kind of connection issue between cloudflare and aqstream, idk, i tried it many times for the first episode, couldnt watch the two after and now i'm once again sitting here looking at an error page 😐" ([grumblyein](https://twitter.com/grumblyein/status/1291722602621345793))

+"What is going on with the store today?
+Isn't the whole point of the queue system that the servers don't get stressed to the point of not working?
+I've been trying to check out for almost 40 minutes now, and I keep getting Cloudflare error 524, which is sever-side. 😑" ([aquartistjames](https://twitter.com/AquartistJames/status/1290674717687533570))

+"FYI, for some obscure reason, from different italian ISPs I get the cloudflare timeout error.
+With foreign proxy or vpn is all working fine." ([georgethemarmot](https://twitter.com/georgethemarmot/status/1290576481073102853))

 "cloudflare c'est inutile, les offres gratuite ne font rien a part rajouter un MITM et centraliser tout, et vu que ca tombe souvent en panne cest bien pire" ([ramleseam](https://twitter.com/RamleSeam/status/1287377715008622592))

 "DDG wouldn't use Cloudflare.
 CF's primary service is MITM." ([kingslyj](https://twitter.com/kingslyj/status/1284410355637075969))